 As is the case with heavy-duty transit buses, no precise public data exists regarding total deliveries of motor coaches in the United States and Canada.
-Management however, estimates the motor coach industry delivered approximately 1,099 coaches in 2021, representing a 22% increase compared to the estimated 2020 industry volume of approximately 898 coaches.
-The increase is primarily due to the commencement of deliveries for a public sector contract by a competitor, combined with the re-start of the private motor coach industry.
+Management, however, estimates the motor coach industry delivered approximately 1,150 coaches in 2022, which was approximately a 6% increase from 2021 levels.